idibidiart/organicjs/README.md

 8. Micro size: less than 500 lines of code

-More to come (specifically, events abstracted down to signals, SEO-aware routing/push state functionality)
+More to come (events abstracted down to signals and SEO-aware routing/push state functionality)